htso/Robinhood_at_a_glance/README.md

 # Robinhood at a Glance

-This is a preamble to full scale modeling the Robinhood popularity data using machine learning.
+This is a preamble to full scale modeling of the Robinhood popularity data using machine learning.
 Before I do that, I want to take a glance of the current market as seen in the Robinhood community.
 Here I use the dataset provided in [*robintrack*](https://robintrack.net), which has user holdings up till Jun 20, 2020.